andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/swift-how-tos/fade-views-inout-with-fadeable-a-swift-protocol-extension.md

   </ul>
 </div>

-Here&#8217;s a snippet from the repository so you can see what the extension&#8217;s doing:
+Here's a snippet from the repository so you can see what the extension's doing:

 <pre class="lang:swift decode:true " title="Fadeable.swift" >import UIKit